Chart Color Schemes

 Employment conditions in Beaconsfield - Officer demonstrate exceptional strength compared to most Australian markets

-The area has a particular employment specialization in construction, with an employment share of 1.3 times the regional level.
-Conversely, professional & technical services show lower representation at 6.4% versus the regional average of 10.1%.
-The predominantly residential area appears to offer limited local employment opportunities.
-During the year to September 2025, employment levels increased by 4.9%, and labour force increased by 5.5%, causing the unemployment rate to rise by 0.5 percentage points.
-In contrast, Greater Melbourne experienced employment growth of 3.0% and labour force growth of 3.3%, with a 0.3 percentage point rise in unemployment rate.
-State-level data to 25-Nov shows VIC employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Beaconsfield - Officer's employment mix suggests local employment should increase by 6.4% over five years and 13.3% over ten years.
+Construction employment is particularly strong, with a share of 1.3 times the regional level.
+Conversely, professional & technical services show lower representation at 6.4%.
+Limited local employment opportunities are suggested by Census data comparing working population to resident population.
+Between September 2024 and September 2025, employment levels increased by 4.9% while labour force grew by 5.5%, raising the unemployment rate by 0.5 percentage points.
+In contrast, Greater Melbourne saw employment growth of 3.0% and labour force growth of 3.3%, with a smaller rise in unemployment rate of 0.3 percentage points.
+National employment forecasts from Jobs and Skills Australia, issued May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Beaconsfield-Officer's employment mix suggests local employment should increase by 6.4% over five years and 13.3% over ten years.

 Frequently Asked Questions - Employment